Kansas

 Any registered voter is eligible to vote early (i.e., by “advance voting ballot”) in Kansas.
 Voters may cast their advance vote in person or by mail.

 To vote by mail, you must complete an application for an advance ballot and include your driver’s license number or a copy of your photo identification.
 The deadline to submit advance voting applications to your county election official is 5:00 p.m.
-November 1, 2022, for the 2022 general election.
-Ballots will be mailed to those who apply beginning 20 days before the November 8, 2022 general election.
-All ballots MUST be postmarked on or before election day and received in the county election office by the close of business on the Friday following the election.
+October 29, 2024, for the 2024 general election.
+Ballots will be mailed to those who apply beginning October 16, 2024 for the 2024 general election.
+All ballots MUST be postmarked on or before election day and received in the county election office by the close of business on Friday, November 8, 2024.
 Advance vote by mail ballots may also be dropped off at drop boxes at voting locations.
-Each county will have the information on where drop boxes are located in that county.
+Each county will have information on where drop boxes are located in that county.

 Kansas allows voters to advance vote in person at county election offices or satellite voting locations up to 20 days before an election.
 The deadline for in-person advance voting is 12:00 p.m.
-November 7, 2022 for the general election.
+November 4, 2024 for the primary election.
 Voters are encouraged to contact their local election office to confirm advance voting dates and locations for their respective county.
 Hours and location vary by county.
 The Secretary of State’s office will also provide this information in October prior to each election.

 Voter Registration